autonlab/AutonFeat/docs/api/common/data_sparsity_transform.md

 # Data Sparsity Transform

 The data sparsity transform computes the ratio of invalid values in a sliding window to the total number of values in the window.
-See [NValidTransform](n_valid_transform.md) for more details on how invalid values are computed.
-It can be coupled with the [SlidingWindow](../core/fixed_window.md) abstraction to compute the `data_sparsity` feature of a time series.
+See [`NValidTransform`](n_valid_transform.md) for more details on how valid values are computed.
+Invalid values are computed by computing $1 - N_{valid}$, where $N_{valid}$ is the number of valid values in the signal window.
+It can be coupled with the [`SlidingWindow`](../core/fixed_window.md) abstraction to compute the `data_sparsity` feature of a time series.
 It can be defined as:

 $$
 \text{sparsity} = \frac{N_{invalid}}{N_{total}}